-As per Derry (1996, 107), “feminist approaches to ethics are actively committed to social change by means of critically recognizing subordination, creating resistance, and envisioning alternatives”.
+As per Derry (1996, 107), “feminist approaches to ethics are actively committed to social change using critically recognizing subordination, creating resistance, and envisioning alternatives”.
 Thereby his thought is that a feminist firm can identify challenges like ethics of workplace practice, marketing, and investment.

 Thereby Grosser & Moon (2017) found that the theory of psychoanalytic feminists focused on the distinction between female and male and thus the feminine values are articulated related to the leadership relation and care of ethics, and upon ethical research in corporate social responsibility, it had a significant impact.
 Phillips (2014:443) states that eco-feminist theory is used to explore the “’logic of patriarchy’ based on interrelated and cross-cutting dualisms that support the subordination of nature and other oppressed groups.”

 According to Grosser (2009), in stakeholder relations, attention to gender equality has been drawn, and in the process of governance, corporate social responsibility has been included as a part of it.
 Grosser (2016).

 So, through various authors and cases, we can see that corporate social responsibility is playing a significant role in revolutionizing the part of feminism.
 The theme has been addressed in various ways and encouraging society to take it seriously and accomplish a significant improvement to help the community to make it function in a better way.